 If you are unsuccessful in your proposal, you will be contacted by email.
-Being unsuccessful does not prevent you from accessing future Hub opportunities.
+Being unsuccessful does not prevent you from submitting a new and different proposal or accessing future Hub opportunities, including other open funds and bursaries.

 Successful proposals

 If your proposal is successful, the assessment panel may discuss any required amendments and wish to see a revised plan before confirming funding.
 This process can take additional time.
 Activity timelines will need to accommodate this.